Hill’s Prescription Diet D/D Canine Dog Food is not rated due to its intentional therapeutic design.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Potato, potato starch, duck, potato protein, pork fat, soybean oil, natural flavor, dicalcium phosphate, lactic acid, fish oil, powdered cellulose, potassium chloride, iodized salt, calcium carbonate, duck by-product meal, choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin D3 supplement), dl-methionine, taurine, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite) , l-tryptophan, mixed tocopherols added to retain freshness, citric acid added to retain freshness, phosphoric acid, beta-carotene, rosemary extract
+Ingredients: Potato, potato starch, duck, potato protein, pork fat, soybean oil, natural flavor, dicalcium phosphate, lactic acid, fish oil, powdered cellulose, potassium chloride, iodized salt, calcium carbonate, duck by-product meal, choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin D3 supplement), dl-methionine, taurine, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite) , l-tryptophan, mixed tocopherols for freshness, phosphoric acid, beta-carotene, natural flavors